 Kenya visa extension requirements

-Applicants need to bring 2 passport photos who meet the requirements, their passport, and their visa in order to be granted a 90-day visa extension.
+Applicants need to bring 2 passport photos who meet the requirements, their passport, and their visa in order to be granted a visa extension.
 It is also necessary to fill out the visa application form and pay the visa fee (which tends to vary).

 How to Apply for a Kenya Tourist Visa Extension

 Although you can’t apply for an extension online, you can leave Kenya, obtain a new eVisa, and reenter the country.
 For example, you could cross the border into Tanzania or Ethiopia and apply from there and re-enter Kenya through one of the main ports of entry with the Kenyan eVisa.

 The visa application process for an extension is straightforward.
 It just involves filling out the online application which only takes around 10 minutes.

 Applicants have to provide a range of information including their personal information (such as name, address, and date of birth), passport details (including number and expiry date), and travel plans.

 There are also some questions on the form related to the applicant’s background.
 This section includes security and health-related questions.
 All of the provided information is screened and it is essential to be honest and open.Re-Apply for Kenyan eVisa